-Brentford FC: Championship club submits revised plans for new stadium
+Brentford FC: Championship club unveil revised plans for new stadium

 - From the section Football

-Championship side Brentford have submitted revised plans for their proposed new stadium, with capacity reduced from 20,000 to 17,250 seats.
+Championship side Brentford have unveiled revised plans for their proposed new stadium, with capacity reduced from 20,000 to 17,250 seats.

 A club statement said: "These amendments will not impact on the overall quality of the stadium."